Postpartum blues: Other

 The association between postpartum blues and a variety of other biological factors, including cortisol and the HPA axis, tryptophan, prolactin, thyroid hormone, and others have been assessed over the years with inconclusive results.
+Prolactin contributes to providing the correct amount of energy to support the mother and the fetus/offspring during pregnancy and lactation, but it also has a homeostatic role.

 Emerging research has suggested a potential association between the gut microbiome and perinatal mood and anxiety disorders.

+Although several studies have measured lower levels of allopregnanolone associated with postpartum depression, and identified lower allopregnanolone levels as a risk factor for postpartum depression, many others fail to demonstrate such a relationship.
+Those studies that do suggest a relationship demonstrate reductions in allopregnanolone levels in women with a risk of developing postpartum depression, a reduction in women experiencing postpartum blues, and a negative correlation with depression symptoms in postpartum women.

 Diagnosis

 Classification

 The proper diagnostic classification of postpartum blues has not been clearly established.
 Postpartum blues has long been considered to be the mildest condition on the spectrum of postpartum psychiatric disorders, which includes postpartum depression and postpartum psychosis.
 However, there exists some discussion in the literature of the possibility that postpartum blues may be an independent condition.

 Criteria

 There are no standardized criteria for the diagnosis of postpartum blues.
 Unlike postpartum depression, postpartum blues is not a diagnosis included in the Diagnostic and Statistical Manual of Mental Disorders.

 Investigators have employed a variety of diagnostic tools in prospective and retrospective studies of postpartum blues, including repurposing screening tools, such as the Edinburgh Postnatal Depression Scale (EPDS) and Beck Depression Index (BDI), as well as developing blues-specific scales.
 Examples of blues-specific scales include the Maternity Blues Questionnaire and the Stein Scale.